jlastwood/pmstreamlit/thepmmonitor-vision.md

 # Awesome Streamlit [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/MarcSkovMadsen/awesome-streamlit)

-## Disclaimer
+## Vision

-Vision:  Provide a project manager with a tool and capability to manage project risks, assess risk probabilty and present risks that need to be addressed.
+Provide a project manager with a tool and capability to manage project risks, assess risk probabilty and present risks that need to be addressed and from a detailed plan be able to output dynamic reports for sharing with the community.

 ## Introduction

 Project risk management begins with a plan, outlining the benefits, costs, resources and objectives of the project.
 The plan and key performance indicators such as milestone completion, resource sentiment and engagement are used to highlight risks.

+## Project Charter and Final report

+The project charter is a document mostly text based, that outlines the goals, objectives, how the project will be monitored, and defines what success looks like.

 ## Project Canvas

-The project canvas is a visualization tool used to describe the project goals, benefits and scope to the stakeholders.
+The project canvas is a visualization tool used to describe the project goals, benefits and scope to the stakeholders and team.
+There are three layouts, business view, team view and

 ## Risk template and automated probability

 Many project managers have difficulty identifying risks, convincing their stakeholders that they should identify risks in their projects early and have a strategy to address them.
 Projects are about taking risks to achieve a new state, product, process or goal.
+The PM monitor has a list of 130 possible risks.
+Triggers will raise or lower probability of the monitored risks.

 ## Earned Value Analysis